kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 How it works

 * Error handling techniques are a bit different
+* important when learning a new language to consider why they made those choices you don't understand, and what you're missing from your own experiences.
 * Errors are a value -- cite the Rob Pike article
 * that means you can handle those values any old way
 * On the plus side, it's harder to ignore an error value than it is to ignore an unchecked exception.